 Maxion Expands CV Product Portfolio to Include Forged Aluminum Wheels

 Change and challenge are constants in today’s world.
-We are living and working with unprecedented supply chain issues, pent-up demand for electrification, environmental pressures, diseases of pandemic proportion, war, political and social discord, economic strife.
-All these things are creating more uncertainty in the marketplace than we’ve ever seen before.
+We are living and working with unprecedented change and challenges creating more uncertainty in the marketplace than we’ve ever seen before.
 Add to that, transportation needs and solutions are evolving at a rapid pace.
 Maxion must continue to act nimbly and strategically.

 Second Joint Venture with Inci

 Aware of the shifting priorities in the commercial vehicle industry, Maxion Wheels is expanding its CV product portfolio to include forged aluminum wheels.
-This will occur through a joint venture with Maxion’s longtime business partner and friend, Inci Holding.
+This will occur through a joint venture with Maxion’s longtime business partner, Inci Holding.

 “We couldn’t be more enthusiastic about this development,” says Pieter Klinkers, CEO of Maxion Wheels.
 “A commercial vehicle aluminum wheel (CVA) offering was the missing link to our otherwise comprehensive product line.
 We now offer the full spectrum of light vehicle wheels, as well as steel wheels, aluminum wheels and specialty wheels for commercial vehicles, the true workhorse of the transportation industry.”